zhtgeneral/BuyWise/README.md

 - Refactor the chatbot to use LangChain for advanced natural language understanding and improved scalability (COMPLETED)
 - Implement a machine learning-based recommendation system to suggest products tailored to user preferences and history (COMPLETED)
 - Replace Auth0 with a custom authentication and verification system for enhanced control and flexibility (CHANGED)
-  - The verification system was XYZ
+  - The verification system was converted to JWT with encryption
+  - Wanted to learn how to create an authentication system

 ### **Non-Trivial Elements**